Huishan clay figurine: History

 During the Qianlong period of the Qing dynasty, small professional workshops such as Yuan, Jiang, Zhu, and Qian appeared to conduct seasonal production.
 During the Xianfeng period of the Qing dynasty, the production of Huishan clay figurines began to flourish, and several large professional shops, such as Qian Wanfeng, Jiang Wansheng, Zhang Wanfeng, Hu Wansheng, and Zhou Kunji, opened one after another.
 Since then, due to the prosperous sales of clay figurines year by year, the number of workshops has continued to increase, and the scale has also been expanded.
 The production of clay figurines has also changed from a sideline and semi-sideline business to perennial production, and an industry has been formed.

 After the Taiping Heavenly Kingdom movement, local industry and commerce in Wuxi developed rapidly, with merchants from land and water terminals gathered.
 The market of Huishan clay figurines expanded, especially the urban market, because of the increasing demand.
 The exchange and mutual influence among various traditional folk arts of different regions benefitted the development of the clay figurines.
 In addition, Huishan clay figurines had already possessed a relatively high artistic level and a solid folk foundation.
 Therefore, Huishan clay figurines developed into the most prosperous period in the following half a century.

 From the end of the Qing dynasty to the founding of The People's Republic of China, people's livelihood activities were turbulent because of frequent wars.
 Thus, the art of clay figurines suffered severe damage, especially during The Second World War, that workshops successively closed down and artists lost their jobs.
-After the victory of the Anti-Japanese War, although the production of Huishan clay figurines has recovered, it has lost its original simplicity and beauty that great changes have taken place in the content of the performance.
+After the Second Sino-Japanese War, although the production of Huishan clay figurines has recovered, it has lost its original simplicity and beauty that great changes have taken place in the content of the performance.

 After the founding of The People's Republic of China in 1949, Huishan Clay Figure Industry was revived.
 According to the "Wuxi Clay Figure GypsumIndustry Business Registration Survey Data", there are 269 business registration units from 1950 to 1951, including 15 in the urban area of Wuxi, 46 in Huishan and 208 households workshop.
 In 1954, the "Wuxi Clay figure Gypsum Craft Supply and Marketing Cooperative" was established in Wuxi to unify the management of clay figure artists.
 Meanwhile, Jiangsu Huishan Clay Sculpture Creation Research Institute was established, which was later restructured as the Huishan clay figurine factory in 1958.
 However, the Huishan clay figurine industry was severely damaged in the early days of the "Cultural Revolution", as many historical works and moulds were destroyed.
 It was not until May 1978 that the Wuxi clay figurine research institute was re-established.